keesschollaart81/case.schollaart.net/_drafts/2019-06-28-device-offline-detection-with-durable-entities.md

 ### CosmosDb

 Using CosmosDb (Triggers) to work with the state was definitely on my radar.
 CosmosDb still requires you to provision/assume some load.
-In typical scenario's, this is quite easy since this correlate very much with the number of connected devices.
+In typical scenario's, this fits well since the load on the DB correlates very much with the (fairly stable) number of connected devices.
 In exceptional cases where all devices get disconnected or when the Function App stopped for some time, it's very difficult to recover.
 For example, Azure Functions Consumption plan keeps scaling up when the queue is full even though CosmosDb is already giving 429 exceptions.
 Next to that, CosmosDb is quite expensive compared to plain Azure Storage.

 In most cases, CosmosDb is a natural fit you the device registry/metadata.
 The backing-storage for the online/offline state however, is better off with Azure Storage.